-Sequential reads are initiated in the same way as a random read except that after the 24AA164 transmits the first data byte, the master issues an acknowledge as opposed to a stop condition in a random read.
-This directs the 24AA164 to transmit the next sequentially addressed 8-bit word (Figure 7-3).
+Sequential reads are initiated in the same way as a random read except that after the 24C32A transmits the first data byte, the master issues an acknowledge as opposed to the stop condition used in a random read.
+This acknowledge directs the 24C32A to transmit the next sequentially addressed 8-bit word (Figure 6-3).
+Following the final byte transmitted to the master, the master will NOT generate an acknowledge but will generate a stop condition.

-To provide sequential reads the 24AA164 contains an internal address pointer which is incremented by one at the completion of each operation.
-This address pointer allows an entire device memory contents to be serially read during one operation.
+To provide sequential reads the 24C32A contains an internal address pointer which is incremented by one at the completion of each operation.
+This address pointer allows the entire memory contents to be serially read during one operation.
+The internal address pointer will automatically roll over from address 0FFF to address 000 if the master acknowledges the byte received from the array address 0FFF.